-Health Professions Club - This organization is designed for students in a health-related curriculum such as Registered Nursing, Practical Nursing, Respiratory Care and Medical Laboratory Technician.
+Health Professions Club - This organization is designed for students in a health-related curriculum such as Registered Nursing, Practical Nursing, Respiratory Care, and Medical Laboratory Technician.
 Members of the club participate in the annual Health Fair at RACC.
-The club also plans programs and events based on health-related issues.
 The club plans programming on health issues and sponsors an information table monthly in the Berks Hall lobby.

 Contact: Alayne Fessler, 610-372-4721, ext.
 5428.

-Multicultural/International Club: The Multicultural/International (MI) Club is open to any student who is attending Reading Area Community College, not exclusively international students.
+Multicultural/International Club- This club is open to all credit students who are attending Reading Area Community College, not exclusively international students.
 The club promotes diversity on campus and an awareness of other cultures and ethnicities.
-The club also helps new international students in adjusting to college life, a new language and a new country.
-The club plans events such as the International Festival and activities including visiting nearby attractions and museums.
+The club also helps new international students in adjusting to college life, a new language, and a new country.
+The club plans events such as the Multicultural International Festival and activities including visiting nearby attractions and museums.

 Legacy - Legacy is an annual scholarly journal written, edited and published entirely by students of Reading Area Community College.
 Legacy publishes well-written, researched papers representative of the college's diverse student body and curriculum.
 Opportunities exist for students interested in writing, editing, graphic design, illustration, photography, public relations and finance.
 Join Legacy to share your skills or to learn new ones.